dnanexus/dxfuse/README.md

 ### File closing error checking

-dxfuse clients should check errors from `close(3)` call to make sure the corresponding DNAnexus file has been transitioned out of the `open` state, as DNAnexus files left in open state are eventually removed by the abandoned upload daemon.
+dxfuse clients should check errors from `close(3)` call to make sure the corresponding DNAnexus file has been transitioned out of the `open` state, as DNAnexus files left in open state are eventually removed by the DNAnexus cleanup daemon.

 ## Upload benchmarks